Investments Frequently Asked Questions

 Your initial consultation meeting with an RBFCU Investments Group financial advisor is at no-cost, no-obligation.
 Should you later decide to move forward with a financial advisor’s investment recommendation, any cost and/or fees would be disclosed at that time.
 RBFCU Investments Group offers services to both RBFCU members and non-members.

-Can I access my RBFCU Investments Group account through rbfcu.org?
+Can I access my RBFCU Investments Group account online?

-If it’s your first time to access this information, you’ll need to set up your access credentials.
 This page provides a summary of your account only.
-If you wish to make changes to different investment services you have with RBFCU Investments Group, you’ll need to log in to your CUNA Brokerage Services Inc account or contact your RBFCU Investments Group financial advisor.
+If you wish to make changes to different investment services you have set up with RBFCU Investments Group, you’ll need to sign in to your CUNA Brokerage Services, Inc. account or contact your RBFCU Investments Group financial advisor.

 I received a letter from a partner of RBFCU Investments Group.
 Should I trust it?